 Each year, the Repercussion Theatre of Montreal brings Shakespeare-in-the-Park plays to all ages in various parks across the city.
 This professional production company will perform the dark comedy "Measure for Measure" from July to August in Westmount Park and Mont Royal Cemetery.
 Admission to each show is free, but performances may also be canceled or moved indoors in the event of rain.

-From Tuesday, August 7 through Wednesday, August 15, 2018, the Montreal First Peoples Festival will return to the Place des Festivals with a series of film screenings, concert performances, cultural events, and seminars as well as showcases of traditional crafts and visual and media arts.
-This celebration of aboriginal art, history, and culture is free to attend, but some special events will entail a small fee.
+For several days in early August, Montreal First Peoples Festival will return to the Place des Festivals with a series of local and international film screenings, concert performances, cultural events, and seminars as well as showcases of traditional crafts and visual and media arts.
+This celebration includes aboriginal art, history, and culture with no admission cost, though some special events will entail a small fee.

 Movies in the Parks

-If you're a fan of muscle cars and classic roadsters, the Gibeau Orange Julep diner hosts a cruise night every Wednesday night all summer long.
+If you're a fan of muscle cars and classic roadsters, the Gibeau Orange Julep diner hosts a cruise night every Wednesday night all summer.
 Featuring custom cars, hot rods, and a one-of-a-kind beverage at the restaurant, "Hot Summer Nights" is a great way to spend the evening with your family—especially if it's full of car enthusiasts.

 The Matsuri Japon Festival

-The Notre-Dame-de-Grâce (NDG) Arts Week is bigger and better than ever in 2018, running August 20 to August 26 with lots of free events and activities including live opera, tango, and comedy spread out across various parks and landmarks in the Notre-Dame-de-Grâce neighborhood.
-Founded in 2009, this annual event is a celebration of the thriving arts, music, and creative community of NDG with over 10,000 participants expected each year.
+The Notre-Dame-de-Grâce (NDG) Arts Week is back, running several days in late August with lots of free events and activities including live opera, tango, and comedy spread out across various parks and landmarks in the NDG neighborhood.
+Founded in 2009, this annual event is a celebration of the thriving arts, music, and creative community of NDG, with over 10,000 participants expected each year.

-Musical Events and Converts
+Musical Events and Concerts